 Neurological and Mental Disorders

 Marijuana is scientifically and anecdotally known to affect the limbic system associated with behavioral and emotional responses.
-Marijuana doctors may prescribe medical marijuana use for various mental health conditions including anxiety, depression, and post-traumatic stress disorder (PTSD).
+Cannabis doctors may prescribe medical marijuana use for various mental health conditions including anxiety, depression, and post-traumatic stress disorder (PTSD).
 Marijuana may also help patients with Tourette syndrome, Parkinson’s disease, epilepsy, and multiple sclerosis.

 Marijuana’s sedating and narcotic-like effects have helped many patients improve sleep disorders such as insomnia to get better sleep and improve their overall health.
 Marijuana’s effectiveness at reducing pain, inflammation, and anxiety can also help patients fall and stay asleep for a restful night’s sleep.